arxinc/arx-rtos/arx_getting_started.md

 #### Verify QEMU Installation

 > Ensure that the QEMU executable path is available in the system `PATH`
 > environment variable.
-Otherwise, use the absolute executable path.
+Otherwise, use the absolute(full) executable path.

 ```bash
 qemu-system-arm --version